Tutorial 1: First steps

 c.load(parser, corpus_root)

-The IO module handles all import and export functionality in polyglotdb.
+The pgio module handles all import and export functionality in PolyglotDB.
 The principle functions that a user will encounter

 the tutorial corpus was aligned using the MFA.
 See Importing corpora for more information on the inspect functions and parser